trivago/influxdbviewer/README.md

 # Bugs

-* database list needs css wrapper KAY
+* duplicate login cookies
 * css class for highlighting the active page is not working/implemented
 * Logo missing in title (various templates)
 * no animations yet when sending query or logging in
+* in table results for list series, hide timestamp or disable link on timestamp column

 # TODO

 * detect timestamps and print them twice, with date format.
 MELANIE
-* implement auto-limit
+* test implementation of auto-limit
 * presentation
 * activate & test cache
 * remove obsolete classes and rearrange folder structure